 Every Sicilian city has its own version of pasta with sardines.
 In Messina, it is with toasted almonds without saffron.

-The most commonly used type of pasta is bucatini, however spaghetti and linguine or any other long pasta shape is more than used.
+The most commonly used type of pasta is bucatini, but spaghetti and linguine also work great.

 - 400 g long pasta, bucatini or spaghetti or linguine